afotey/CSV-Charts/Javascript-events.md

 The M Chart admin panel Javascript uses this event to generate the high resolution PNG version of the graph.
 However, it could be used to manipulate the chart object however you wished.

+See the [Highcharts API](http://api.highcharts.com/highcharts) reference Methods and Properties section for all the possibilities.

 Example:

 ```js